MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 1. Select **Sandbox** for environment type.
 1. Select **Yes** to create a database for the environment.
-1. Set [data loss prevention (DLP) policies](/power-platform/admin/wp-data-loss-prevention) for tenants and environments to establish guardrails that protect your organization's data.
+1. Set [data loss prevention (DLP) policies](/power-platform/admin/wp-data-loss-prevention) for new or existing tenants and environments to establish guardrails that protect your organization's data.

 More information: [Establish an environment strategy](/power-platform/guidance/adoption/environment-strategy)